geoserver/geoserver/doc/en/user/source/data/sqlsession.rst

 grabs a connection from the connection pool, and every time the sesion is returned to the pool.

-These scripts can be parametrized with the expansion of enviroment variables, which can be in turn set into the OGC request parameters with the same mechanism as :ref:`sld_parameter_substitution`.
+These scripts can be parametrized with the expansion of enviroment variables, which can be in turn set into the OGC request parameters with the same mechanism as :ref:`sld_variable_substitution`.

 In addition to the parameters provided via the request the ``GSUSER`` variable is guaranteed to contain the current GeoServer user, or be null if no authentication is available.
 This is useful